frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeCoreWebVitalsOverview.md

 ![Core Web Vitals Overview Dashboard](CoreWebVitalsOverview-0.png)

-The dashboard header section has one filter that you can apply to your Core Web Vitals Overview Dashboard:
+The dashboard header section has two filters that you can apply to your Core Web Vitals Overview Dashboard:
 - AppName - List of applications currently monitored by Dynatrace.
 Select the application to filter the dashboard for any application.
+- LandingPage - You have two options: isexitaction<>null or isexitaction=true.
+Selecting the first variable will filter the dashboard for all user actions.
+Selecting the second variable will filter the dashboard for just landing actions.

 ![Core Web Vitals Overview Dashboard](CoreWebVitalsOverview-1.png)